23 Mar 2020

 From the compassion perspective, several self storage operators are temporarily offering free or discounted units to college students who’ve been displaced by coronavirus-driven school shutdowns.

-As part of its coronavirus response, Salt Lake City, UT-based self storage REIT Extra Space Storage has instituted a grace period for late fees and has frozen rates for current tenants “regardless of the pressures of demand and occupancy.”
+As part of its coronavirus pandemic response, Salt Lake City, UT-based self storage REIT Extra Space Storage has instituted a grace period for late fees and has frozen rates for current tenants “regardless of the pressures of demand and occupancy.”

 Phoenix, AZ-based U-Haul announced March 12 that it would provide 30 days of free storage to college students in the U.S. and Canada whose semesters have been disrupted by coronavirus.